Halid Šabanović

-Halid Šabanović ([xâːlid ʃabâːnoʋitɕ]; born 22 August 1999) is a Bosnian professional footballer who plays as a right-back for Ligue 1 club Angers.
+Halid Šabanović ([xâːlid ʃabâːnoʋitɕ]; born 22 August 1999) is a Bosnian professional footballer who plays as a right-back.

 Šabanović started his professional career at Sarajevo, who loaned him to Mladost Doboj Kakanj in 2021.
 In 2022, he joined Angers.

 Club career

 Sarajevo

 Šabanović started playing football at a local club, before joining youth academy of his hometown club Sarajevo in 2016.
 In July 2017, he signed his first professional contract with the team.
 He made his professional debut against Krupa on 3 March 2018 at the age of 18.
 On 22 September, he scored his first professional goal against the same opponent.
 He won his first trophy with the club on 15 May 2019, by beating Široki Brijeg in Bosnian Cup final.

 In January 2020, Šabanović signed a new two-year deal with Sarajevo.

 In January 2021, he was loaned to Mladost Doboj Kakanj until the end of season.